cgol/uptime-robot-update-aws-manged-prefix-list/README.md

 ## Prerequisites

 - AWS CLI configured with appropriate permissions
-- An S3 bucket for storing the Lambda deployment package
+- An S3 bucket for storing the Lambda deployment package - or it will try to find the default cf-templates bucket for the account and region
 - IAM permissions for:
   - Lambda function management
   - EC2 managed prefix lists (create, modify, describe)